bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_core_pt1.md

 draft: false
 ---

-The Bitcoin Developer Kit (BDK) lets you do a lot of useful things through convenient high level abstractions.
+The Bitcoin Devkit (BDK) lets you do a lot of useful things through convenient high level abstractions.
 When these abstractions map nicely to your application components your life will be easy but when they don't it will be frustrating.
 My rather ambitious plan is to start developing a new `bdk_core` library that exposes all the useful *mechanisms* that BDK has inside it without them